steveicarus/iverilog/README.txt

 	  to work.
 MSVC++ 5 and 6 are known to definitely *not* work.

 	- bison and flex
-          It has been reported that bison 2.3 on MacOS generates broken code, but bison 3.0.4 works.
-We recommend using the Fink project version of bison and flex (finkproject.org).
+          OSX note: bison 2.3 shipped with MacOS including Catalina generates broken code, but bison 3+ works.
+We recommend using the Fink project version of bison and flex (finkproject.org), brew version works fine either.

 	- gperf 3.0 or later
 	  The lexical analyzer doesn't recognize keywords directly,